dariusf/fable/docs.md

 Jumps are represented as inline code with a different family of prefixes.

 A `jump` or `->` (e.g. `` `->SECTION` ``) prefix denotes a jump to SECTION.
+An empty SECTION is shorthand for the current section.

 A _dynamic jump_ `->$` prefix jumps to the name of the section that its content evaluates to.